theochem/horton/doc/dev_documentation.rst

     (cd doc; firefox http://localhost:8000 &; make livehtml)

-This sets up a server at `localhost:800` and makes browser update whenever you make a change to the source files, as any other process you can stop it with `Ctrl-C`
+This sets up a server at `localhost:8000` and rebuilds website whenever you make a change to the source files.
+Just like any other process, you can stop it with `Ctrl-C`

 Common issues
 =============